kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/apikey_auth/_index.md

   configs:
   - apiKeyAuth:
       # This is the name of the header that is expected to contain the API key.
-      # This field is optional and defaults to `api-key` if not present.
+      # This field is optional and defaults to 'api-key' if not present.
       headerName: api-key
       labelSelector:
         team: infrastructure